 - Track students’ reading progress throughout the summer

 - Email parents to let them know students are signed up for the Summer Reading Challenge

-- Check the interactive map to see how many minutes their school—and other schools—have read
+- Check the interactive map to see how many minutes your school—and other schools—have read

 - Download summer reading book lists and printables

 Download the 2015 Summer Reading Challenge book lists:

 Books will fly off the shelf and straight into your students' hands when they watch these quick video booktalks and book trailers.

 Third-grade teacher Genia Connell shares her unique incentive program that truly motivates even the most reluctant reader.

 This master teacher sets the stage for summer reading with a three-step plan.

 Use these fun interactives to motivate student reading all summer long.